-For the new bridge over the Saluda River, piers shall not be placed within the center/thalweg of the channel, shall not be placed within 10 feet of the existing pier line extended off the I-26 bridge, and shall be placed at the same skew as the existing upstream I-26 bridge.
+For the new bridge over the Saluda River, piers shall not be placed within the center/thalweg of the channel, shall not be placed within 10-15 feet of the existing pier line extended off the I-26 bridge (measured perpendicular to the existing and proposed pier centerlines), and shall be placed at the same skew as the existing upstream I-26 bridge.
+Interior bents located upstation of the existing northern I-26 bridge end along 126 Ramp C do not have to be placed at the same skew as the existing upstream I-26 bridge.
 See Attachment B for further guidance.